Pat Wood, III

-Pat Wood, III, an energy infrastructure developer based in Houston, has a long career in energy.
-Pat Wood is the past Chairman of the Federal Energy Regulatory Commission (FERC) and of the Public Utility Commission of Texas.
-In his regulatory career in the natural gas, transportation, telecommunications and electric power industries, Wood was a forceful advocate for replacing government-centered energy regulation with competition.
+Energy infrastructure developer Pat Wood, III has a long career in energy.
+He is the past Chairman of the Federal Energy Regulatory Commission (FERC) and of the Public Utility Commission of Texas (PUCT).
+The son of a small businessman, Wood has been a forceful advocate throughout his career for replacing government-centered regulation with customer-focused competition.

-During his four years at the helm of the FERC, Wood led the response to the 2000-2001 California energy crisis, the bankruptcy of Enron, the significant rise in fuel prices and the 2003 Northeastern power blackout.
-In doing so, he promoted the development of a cleaner, more competitive power generation fleet, liquefied natural gas terminals, and a more robust power transmission grid, all in the context of well-ordered competitive energy markets.
+During his four years at the helm of the FERC, under President George W. Bush, Wood led the responses to the 2000-2001 California energy crisis, the bankruptcy of Enron, and the 2003 North American power blackout.
+By 2005, over two-thirds of the country was served by the organized wholesale power markets he championed.
+Under his leadership, the FERC promoted the development of a cleaner, more competitive power generation fleet, significant natural gas infrastructure expansions, and a more robust power transmission grid — all in the context of well-ordered competitive energy markets.